RDjarbeng/countdown/readme.md

 ---
 todo:
 * Provide proper error messages when app/function crashes- in progress
+* Add custom error messages for each component/function (remove generic error messages)
 * Add repeating countdowns, Eg: birthdays
 * Make use of notifications api to provide alert/notifications when countdown is complete
 * Provide a custom sort of countdowns by due time or date modified
 * Add countdown without reloading
-* style changes on countdown list
+* UI style changes on countdown list

 todo v3:
 * authentication (firebase)
 * Shareable links
 * "on this day" feature
 * "How long since this day/ memorable days" feature
+* Add audio, songs, more animated background 🔉 (experimental)